Kieran132/Runaway/README.md

 - The building block to enable the user to book a tour came from (<https://blog.devgenius.io/django-tutorial-on-how-to-create-a-booking-system-for-a-health-clinic-9b1920fc2b78>)

-- Code Intitute Tutors helped iron out parts of the code that is was not able to sort out myself
+- Code Intitute Tutors helped iron out parts of the code that I was not able to sort out myself

 #### Django Documentation